Chapter 8 A/B Testing and Uplift Modeling

 - To get LIFT plots based on an uplift modeling object, use the

-is null) or an error-bar plot.
+varis null) or an error-bar plot.
 For continuous variables, it will create an error-bar for the quintile values of the variable.
 For factor variables, it will create an error-bar for each level of the factor.
-It can also create side-by-side error-bar plots for two variables simultaneously by using thebyvar
+It can also create side-by-side error-bar plots for two variables simultaneously by using thebyvaroption.

 - Requires the following packages: